dziekonskik/Pomodoro-Deluxe/README.md

 ### In this working beta you can
 1. Do the full pomodoro session (Work and Break)
+2. Do Multiple cycles session and nam  session
-2. Your times and breaks will be saved in local storage
+3. Your times and breaks will be saved in local storage
-3. View and delete history
+4. View and delete history
+5. Bonus! - You can keep track of your hydration with Hydrapp - app I have build during WTF course

 ### Upcoming Changes
-1. Multiple session option with namings
-2. Stats
+1. Stats
-3. Bonus!